For comprehensive details of Adoptive Leave entitlements, refer to Circular 47/2023 (PDF).

-- The completed application form for leave at Appendix A of Chapter Three of circular 54/2019 (PDF)
+- The completed application form for leave at Appendix A of Circular 47/2023.

 - A certificate of placement (or declaration of eligibility and suitability if appropriate)

 - A copy of the completed social welfare form, the AB1

 Up to sixteen weeks of unpaid adoptive leave may be applied for six weeks before the end of the paid adoptive leave.

 If unpaid adoptive leave is taken, upon returning to service, an employee may apply for credited PRSI contributions for this time, using the Application for adoptive leave credits (pdf) form.

 Non-casual substitute teacher taking adoptive leave

 A non-casual substitute teacher is regarded as a fixed term worker for the purposes of the Protection of Employees (Fixed Term Work) Act 2003.
 As such, they are entitled to the same terms and conditions as a comparable permanent colleague, including access to their own adoptive leave.
 This entitlement comes to an end at the end of the teacher’s contract.

-However, as two substitute teachers may not be paid for the same role through the OLCS, the non-casual substitute who ia availing of their own adoptive leave should use the “Substitute for a Substitute” form to claim their salary, and the substitute who is covering their absence will be paid through the OLCS.
+However, as two substitute teachers may not be paid for the same role through the OLCS, the non-casual substitute who is availing of their own adoptive leave should use the “Substitute for a Substitute” form to claim their salary, and the substitute who is covering their absence will be paid through the OLCS.

 Applying for adoptive benefit